sockethub/sockethub/README.md

 # Command-line params
 ```
   --help       : this help screen
   --info       : displays some basic runtime info

-  --dev : enabled examples page and serves helper files like jquery
+  --examples   : enabled examples page and serves helper files like jquery

   --host       : hostname to bind to
   --port       : port to bind to
 ```

-# Docs

-*Currently being worked on*

 # License